GeoscienceAustralia/sira/_sources/ch02_concept.rst.txt

 as being structured in a three-level hierarchy:

-**Level 1 : Infrastructure Network**
-   This is the top level of interconnected infrastructure systems where infrastructure facilities are connected to form a network or networks.
+**Level 1 : Infrastructure Network --**  This is the top level of interconnected infrastructure systems where infrastructure facilities are connected to form a network or networks.

-**Level 2 : Infrastructure Facility**
-   The concept of facilities used in this framework map closely to the typology of macro-components as defined in the Synerg-G program :cite:`SynerG2010,Pitilakis-etal-2014`, and align with the definition systems as defined in :cite:`Rinaldi-etal-2001`.
+**Level 2 : Infrastructure Facility --** The concept of facilities used in this framework map closely to the typology of macro-components as defined in the Synerg-G program :cite:`SynerG2010,Pitilakis-etal-2014`, and align with the definition systems as defined in :cite:`Rinaldi-etal-2001`.

-**Level 3 : Infrastructure Microcomponent**
-   This concept of components map closely to the typology of micro-components as defined in the Synerg-G program :cite:`SynerG2010,Pitilakis-etal-2014`, and align with the definition of subsystems as defined in :cite:`Rinaldi-etal-2001`.
+**Level 3 : Infrastructure Microcomponent --** This concept of components map closely to the typology of micro-components as defined in the Synerg-G program :cite:`SynerG2010,Pitilakis-etal-2014`, and align with the definition of subsystems as defined in :cite:`Rinaldi-etal-2001`.

 This applies to discussions on a *complete* that is responsible for delivering some service.
 This also applies to classification of assets,